“What’re you talking about?! What island casing?!” Kiko demanded from Lone but she just smiled.

 The hooded figure’s image vanished, leaving only the Jago’s crew images affixed on the panels.
 We waited for a moment to see if anything else would appear but nothing did.

 “What else do you have planned?!”
-Kiko threatened Lone by squeezing her neck tighter.
+Kiko threatened Lone by pressing the knife on her neck tighter.
+A tiny stream of blood emerged from around the edge of the knife.

 “Don’t Kiko.”
 I knew we had bigger problems now, “Just leave her here.”

-She snarled at her and slowly her grip around Lone’s neck loosened but she didn’t let go of her.
-Instead, she took her to the lit up room and bent a broken metal bar to cuff her hands to the ground.
-Then she ripped the pack off of her back and put the stones in her pocket, tossing the now useless pack on the floor next to her.
+Kiko’s eyes narrowed with repulsion towards Lone as her grip slowly loosened around her neck, but she didn’t let go of her.
+Instead, she dragged her to the lit up room and bent a broken metal bar to cuff her hands to the ground.
+Then she ripped the pack off of her back and put the stones in her pocket, tossing the pack back to her on the floor.

 We continued to ignore her until she said something that grabbed my attention, “It was me Trash!
 I killed your smart little brain friend!”